The Tear, Dijah, Varas

 "Ha, if it prevents all these stilted people she insisted on inviting from coming, I would be more than pleased."

-They both laughed, the aulians were not known to be of a very enjoyable company, or at least according to the tearese standards.
+They both laughed, the Aulians were not known to be of a very enjoyable company, or at least not according to the Tearese standards.
 Their cheerful expression flew away from their faces as the door opened in one swift move.

 They had escaped the castle once more to go run in the streets of the city, surely their absence had not gone unnoticed by their governess.
 Especially since the birthday feast was approaching, and they had to prepare themselves.